premgopalan/svinet/README.md

 		     the columns in between are the expected membership probabilities

-- communities.txt : Each node is bucketed into a "link community" based on whether it exhibited at least one link that belongs to that community.
+- communities.txt : This is the community assignment file.
+Each node is bucketed into a "link community" based on whether it exhibited at least one link that belongs to that community.